Tutorial Written: September 3, 2018

 1) Link to: Click on the down arrow to view different link to options.
 In this sample, you will see that I chose to link the image to a custom URL.

 2) Link URL: Place a complete URL into this box if you are using: media file, attachment page, or custom URL in the Link to section.
 You will see that I placed a complete URL for this sample.
 If you choose none for the Link to, you will not be able to put anything into this box.

 1) Additional CSS Class: This option allows the user to add CSS Class coding for the image.
 Unless you are HTML savvy, you should not use this option.

 1) Resize images BEFORE you upload them to WordPress, as well as rename them appropriately to the post you are using them on.
 This is very important AND good for SEO and I wrote a tutorial on why and how to do that here.

 2) DO NOT draft your posts in a word processor program.
 Read why you shouldn’t here.
 You should be drafting your posts IN the post editor (Classic or Gutenberg) in WordPress.
 But if you must draft your posts outside of WordPress, you should use Notepad or Wordpad on a Windows PC and TextEdit on a Mac.
 However!!!!

 Create Your First Post/Page with the Gutenberg Block-Based Editor

 Now that I’ve covered almost everything that I can think of, or that I can see that hasn’t changed on Gutenberg since I started writing this guide, it’s time to write your first blog post using the Gutenberg editor.
 I will take you through my own process for a very easy post that will include a few images and text, along with some categories.
 You should practice a few posts using items that you normally post, so if your own post is complex, go for it, you’ll do great!
-If you’d done something wrong, put that post in draft mode and fix it 😉
+If you do something wrong, put the post in draft mode and fix it 😉

 A quick and easy workflow using some of the basic Gutenberg features: